Managing hop powdery mildew in Michigan in 2020

 Begin managing powdery mildew in early spring by thoroughly removing all green tissue during pruning.
 The goal of this early pruning is to remove the hard-to-locate flag shoots and delay or prevent infection.
 Eliminating flag shoots and early season disease requires removing all shoots, including those closest to the ground, on sides of hills and around poles or anchors.
 Mechanical pruning has been shown to be more effective than chemical pruning in eliminating flag shoots.

 Pruning has not been widely adopted in Michigan, but should be considered to minimize risk, particularly if you are experiencing intense powdery or active infections are reported in the region.
 Avoid pruning and removing basal foliage on baby hop plants (less than 3 years old).
 For more information on pruning, refer to the MSU Extension article, “Pruning hops for disease management and yield benefits.”

 Regular fungicide applications are needed to prevent infection and are applied regardless of visible symptoms.
 Appropriate timing of the first fungicide application after pruning is important to keep disease pressure at manageable levels.
-This application should be made as soon as possible after shoot reach 6-10 inches or regrow in pruned yards.
+This application should be made as soon as possible after shoots reach 6-10 inches or regrow in pruned yards.
 Different fungicides are utilized for powdery mildew control during three distinct periods of the season: emergence to mid-June; mid-June to bloom; and bloom to preharvest.
 The Fungicide Resistance Action Committee (FRAC) mode of action classification codes are included to help growers make resistance management decisions.